Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 19/04/2014 (Build 264):
+	- Renamed "Only request menu" to "Only voiceover menu" and updated tooltip to hopefully clear up which menu it is that shows the Last life stats.
+	- Respawn cheat commands now make you respawn at your death position (unless you die to map death triggers).
+	- Added player upgrades to player frames in Insight.
+	- Added Uke's Alien Vision.

+- 18/04/2014 (Build 264):
+	- Fixed bug where menu would stop responding in some cases while trying to open the options.

 - 17/04/2014 (Build 264):
 	- Tweaked Lerk spikes tracers and Infantry Portal spawning particles for Minimal particles setting.
 	- Menu open sound will now use the user's game sound volume.